Godmonster of Indian Flats: Reception and legacy

 A 35mm print of Godmonster has been archived by the American Genre Film Archive, who scanned the print and released the film in 4K on Blu-ray disc in 2018.

-RiffTrax, consisting of former Mystery Science Theater 3000 alumni Michael J. Nelson, Bill Corbett and Kevin Murphy, riffed the film on March 23, 2018 claiming it to have riffed one of the "weirdest" movies ever made.
+RiffTrax, consisting of former Mystery Science Theater 3000 alumni Michael J. Nelson, Bill Corbett and Kevin Murphy, riffed the film on March 23, 2018 claiming it to be one of the "weirdest" movies ever made.